-All quarterly reports must be submitted within two months of the end of the calendar quarter to the Financial Surveillance Department either through an Authorised Dealer or via bulk or single direct reporting.
+All quarterly asset allocation reports must be submitted within two months of the end of the calendar quarter to the Financial Surveillance Department either through an Authorised Dealer or via bulk or single direct reporting, irrespective of whether the institutional investor has offshore exposure.

-In reporting on asset allocations, a 'look-through' principle is applied to investments in collective investment schemes, long-term insurance policies and other investment products.
-This principle ensures the consistent classification of foreign asset exposure, whether acquired directly in foreign currency or indirectly through a domestic intermediary.
-For instance, a retirement fund holding foreign equities through a collective investment scheme registered locally should record such an investment as a Rand-denominated foreign asset.
+In reporting on asset allocations, the 'look-through' principle is applied to investments in collective investment schemes, life insurance policies and other investment products.
+This principle ensures the consistent classification of foreign exposure, whether acquired directly in foreign currency or indirectly through a domestic intermediary.
+For instance, a pension fund holding foreign equities through a collective investment scheme registered locally should record such an investment as a Rand denominated foreign asset.

-Managing institutions that manage assets on behalf of other institutional investors are required to report the asset allocation of such funds or policies to the originating institution as at the end of each calendar quarter within 15 days of each calendar quarter end.
+Managing institutions that manage assets on behalf of other institutional investors are required to report the asset allocation of such funds or policies to the originating institution as at the end of each calendar quarter within 15 working days of each calendar quarter end.
 This information is necessary to enable the originating institution to 'look-through' to the underlying assets in compiling its quarterly reports.